zmjones/edarf/README.md

 Functions useful for exploratory data analysis using random forests.
-Developed by [Zachary M. Jones](http://zmjones.com) in support of "[Random Forests for the Social Sciences](https://github.com/zmjones/rfss/)."
+Developed by [Zachary M. Jones](http://zmjones.com) and [Fridolin Linder](http://polisci.la.psu.edu/people/fjl128) in support of "[Random Forests for the Social Sciences](https://github.com/zmjones/rfss/)."

 This package allows you to easily calculate the partial dependence of an arbitrarily large set of explanatory variables on the outcome variable given a fitted random forest from the following packages (outcome variable types supported in parenthesis): [party](http://cran.r-project.org/web/packages/party/index.html) (multivariate, regression, and classification), [randomForestSRC](http://cran.r-project.org/web/packages/randomForestSRC/index.html) (regression, classification, and survival), and [randomForest](http://cran.r-project.org/web/packages/randomForest/index.html) (regression and classification).